Is it time to retire your SharePoint On-Premise intranet?

 COVID-19 has undoubtedly sparked a turnaround in the way companies do business.
 It’s no secret that the vast majority have faced supply chain shortages, government-mandated closures, and a drastic reduction in their employee base.

-Considering all the new challenges they were forced to address, organizations struggle to pinpoint what the new “normal” will be moving forward.
+Considering all the new challenges they were forced to address, organizations struggle to pinpoint the new “normal” moving forward.
 However, one thing is becoming clearer: the need to transition from on-premise software to the cloud to maintain better flexibility.

-As many people were forced to work from home during the pandemic, there was a quick realization that on-premise software may not be the best option moving forward.
-On-premise software refers to software that is run on computers at the location of the person or organization using the software.
+As many people were forced to work from home during the pandemic, it was quickly realized that on-premise software may not be the best option moving forward.
+On-premise software refers to software that is run on computers at the location of the person or organization using it.

-Compared to things like the cloud or server farms, on-premise software is greatly limited.
+On-premise software is greatly limited compared to things like the cloud or server farms.
 So, the problem that organizations commonly faced at the height of the pandemic was an inability to access information remotely.

 Even prior to the pandemic, it was predicted that data centers would eventually be a thing of the past.
 In hindsight, COVID-19 seems to have sped up that process.